 “Thoughts from Space” by Kew resident Helen Sharman – she was the UK’s first astronaut, and the first woman to visit the MIR space station, so knows how to cope with isolation!
 Now she has recorded a fascinating online Q&A session with Richmond children, which can be seen here.

-A beautiful Kew community video “We Will Meet Again” by local parents and film makers, Marie Lanna and Jaime Torres.
+And here’s a beautiful Kew community video “We Will Meet Again” by local parents and film makers, Marie Lanna and Jaime Torres.

 It features some familiar faces and is bound to lift your spirits!
 They say – “This is a period when we all understand that these people are our biggest asset and we have to make sure of valuing our front line workers at all times and not only now ….this is a non-profit and non-commercial project made at home.
 It is our way to say #thankyou and share some positivity during this challenging period.
 From the bottom of our hearts a massive thank you to all the people involved.”